google/closure-templates/documentation/reference/types.md

 ### protos: `foo.bar.BazProto` {#proto}

-Protocol buffers in Soy are referenced by their fully qualified proto name.
+Protocol buffers are supported in Soy.
 They can be accessed as though they were `record` types with the `.` operator.

 Protocol Buffers in Soy have the same semantics as `JSPB`, not `Java` protos.

 See the [dev guide](../dev/protos.md) for more information on how protos work.

-TIP: You can use the [`{alias ...}`](file-declarations.md#alias) directive to abbreviate proto type names.

 NOTE: currently, protos are _not supported_ in the Python backend.